Skip to main content

 • You don't trust a CMS plugin with your performance layer.
 PHP plugins can be disabled by accident, or by an unrelated WordPress update. nginx config doesn't move.

-• You care about origin-side AVIF/WebP variant generation and want the format chosen from the request's Accept header, not predetermined at cache time.
+• You care about origin-side image variant generation — WebP across 1.15 and 2.0, AVIF from the 2.0 worker — and want the format chosen from the request's Accept header, not predetermined at cache time.

 How they overlap